Best Time to Visit Malaysia: Weather By Month and Season

 June

 • Overview: Weather-wise, there’s a lot to like during June.
-The east coast is still relatively dry, and there’s a definite dip in the rainfall throughout the west coast and peninsular Malaysia.
-The school holidays though start to usher in high tourism season.
-You’ll want to plan ahead from now until the end of summer to snag the best accommodations deals.
+The East Coast is still relatively dry, and there’s a definite dip in the rainfall throughout the west coast and peninsular Malaysia.
+The school holidays, though, start to usher in high tourism season.
+You’ll want to plan ahead from now until the end of summer to snag accommodations deals.

-• Where to go: Although the west coast is still relatively wet it shouldn’t be enough to stop you from considering adding Penang, Pangkor or Langkawi to your itinerary.
-Visiting the capital in June isn’t a bad idea as its one of the driest and coolest months in KL.
-The east coast—particularly Tioman, Redang and the Perhentians—are where it’s at though.
-The scuba diving here is at its best, and if there’s any time of year to do it, it’s June.
+• Where to go: Although the West Coast is still relatively wet, it shouldn’t be enough to stop you from considering adding Penang, Pangkor or Langkawi to your itinerary.
+Visiting the capital in June isn’t a bad idea, as it’s one of the driest and coolest months in KL.
+The East Coast—particularly Tioman, Redang, and the Perhentians—is where it’s at, though.
+The scuba diving here is at its peak, and if there’s any time of year to do it, it’s June.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.